 Fry the wings naked (that means with no batter or breading) in the oil until they are golden.
-Or you can do what we do and use a deep fryer.
-We have an Air Fryer and tried making our wings that way, and while good, they just weren't the same.
+Or you can use a deep fryer (faster and less mess, for sure!).
+We have an air fryer and tried making our wings that way, and while good, they just weren't the same.
 When we cook our wings in the deep fryer, we cook them for 13 minutes at 350 degrees because we like our wings to be extra crispy.

 Once the wings have cooked, remove them and put them on a plate covered with a couple of layers of paper towels to drain the oil.
 After the oil has drained, place the wings in a large bowl.
 In a small saucepan, heat the butter over medium heat.
 Once the butter is melted, add the hot sauce and vinegar.

 Serve with carrots and celery if you’d like.
-And of course, lots of blue cheese for dunking!
+And of course, lots and lots of blue cheese for dunking!